hafizhuseynov/image-gallery/README.md

 # image-gallery
-Link to to preview [Gallery](https://hafizhuseynov.github.io/image-gallery/)
+Link to to preview | [Gallery](https://hafizhuseynov.github.io/image-gallery/)
+There will be upgrades.